cosmos/developer-portal/hands-on-exercise/1-native/2-build-module.md

 ### General files

-You prepare the basics around codec, params, genesis and module name.
+Prepare the basics around codec, params, genesis, and module name.
 You can keep them in the root folder:

 <CodeGroup>
 <CodeGroupItem title="codec.go">